FreeCAD/Machines/README.md

 1. Create and test your machine definition in FreeCAD.
 2. Fork this repository.
-3. Place your `.fcm` file in the appropriate directory.
+3. Place your `.fcm` file in the appropriate directory under 'machines'.
 4. Open a Pull Request.

 We welcome well-tested machines!

-### 2) We are a company that makes CNC machines.
+### 2) We want to make our own addon with just machines for our customers/users/students.
 Can we make our machine definitions available in our own addon?

-**Yes!** Fork this repository, customize the branding and content, and publish it as your own addon through the FreeCAD Addon Manager.
+**Yes!** Fork this repository, customize the branding and content and curate the machines in 'machines' to your liking.
+To make it available to your users, you have two choices:

+1) You can publish it as your own addon through the FreeCAD Addon Manager

+2) Provide your users the URL to the repo (github, gitlab, private, etc).
+This can be added to the addon manager using the regular tools.

 ### 3) My machine isn't available here.
 How do I create it?